 In the wake of Black Lives Matter protests against police brutality that swept the nation in recent years, multiple state legislatures have considered — or have already enacted — efforts aimed at curtailing protest rights.

 This push has only ramped up since 2020, and some conservative leaders have even used the violence carried out by Trump supporters and far-right extremists — including the storming of the U.S. Capitol on Jan.
 6, 2021 — to justify legislation that would crack down on civil disobedience.

-American Oversight is investigating a proposal backed by Florida Gov. Ron DeSantis that would impose harsher penalties for crimes carried out during demonstrations.
-It would also ban protesters from blocking roadways while shielding drivers from criminal liability if they hit protesters.
-The legislation passed the Florida House of Representatives on March 26, 2021.
+American Oversight is investigating several of these anti-protest efforts, including a Florida law signed by Gov. Ron DeSantis on April 19, 2021.
+The law carries harsher penalties for crimes carried out in relation to protests.
+It also bans demonstrators from blocking roadways, while shielding drivers from criminal liability if they hit protesters.
+Another driver liability shield was signed into law in Oklahoma on April 21.

-We’re also investigating proposed legislation in Missouri that would similarly protect drivers who hit demonstrators.
+We’re also investigating legislation in Missouri, Iowa, and other states.
+The Missouri bill, which has passed both chambers of the state legislature, would similarly protect drivers who hit demonstrators.
 We’ve requested communications about the proposal from its legislative sponsors, Missouri state Sen. Rick Brattin and Rep. Adam Schnelting.

 In Iowa, we’re requesting communications from Gov. Kim Reynolds’ office about a law enforcement package she backs that includes anti-protest provisions and a liability shield for drivers who hit demonstrators.
 The legislation has also passed both chambers of the Iowa legislature.